idnow/de.idnow.android/README.md

 <uses-permission android:name="android.permission.NFC" />
 ```

-**Note:** There permissions don't need to be added to your project's manifest file.
+__Note:__ These permissions don't need to be added to your project's manifest file.

 ## Usage